Isabella Plains

 Health outcomes in Isabella Plains are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 55% (~2,351 people) have private health cover, which is high compared to the Australian Capital Territory's 57.2%.
-Asthma and mental health issues are the most common medical conditions, affecting 9.3% and 9.2% of residents respectively.
-About 67.1% declare themselves completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
-The area has 16.5% (706 people) of residents aged 65 and over, lower than the Australian Capital Territory's 17.6%.
-Health outcomes among seniors in Isabella Plains present some challenges and require more attention than the broader population.
+Asthma and mental health issues are the most prevalent, affecting 9.3 and 9.2% of residents respectively.
+About 67.1% report being free from medical ailments, compared to 66.1% across Australian Capital Territory.
+The area has 16.5% (706 people) aged 65 and over, lower than the 17.6% in Australian Capital Territory.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health